 - Other references should generally not be used.
 If they are, include them at the end of the review under a heading ‘References’ using the style outlined in the Style Guide.

-- Use the personal pronoun ‘I’ instead of, for example, ‘this reviewer’ or ‘the present reviewer’.
+- Use the first-person pronoun ‘I’ instead of, for example, ‘this reviewer’ or ‘the present reviewer’.

-- At the end of the review give your name in your preferred style — e.g. A.D.
+- At the end of the review include your name in your preferred style — e.g., A.D.
 Smith, Annette Smith — your institution, and email address.

 The Book Review Editor reserves the right to edit reviews.
 We will endeavour to contact you with suggested changes before publication.